Sports ballroom dance. Ballroom dancing

 Everything you need to know about ballroom dancing

 Without a doubt, it is wrong to talk about ballroom dancing as one direction - each of them has its own characteristics that deserve special attention.
-But undoubtedly, the most harmonious and bright are two dances - tango and foxtrot.
+But undoubtedly, the most harmonious and vibrant are two dances - tango and foxtrot.
 In one period of time, they managed to cover several continents at once, and to this day they remain popular and favorite destinations for millions of people around the world.

 Tango

-This style appeared in the African communities living in Buenos Aires and was based on the ancient dance moves invented by the inhabitants of the hottest continent.
+This style appeared in the African communities living in Buenos Aires and was based on the ancient dance moves, invented by the inhabitants of the hottest continent.

-It was "brought" to Europe by touring orchestras and dancers, and for the first time it was performed in the capital of France - Paris, and only after that it "went" to Berlin, London and other cities.
+It was “brought” to Europe by touring orchestras and dancers, and for the first time it was performed in the capital of France - Paris, and only after that “went” to Berlin, London and other cities.

 In 1913, the dance became popular in Finland, the USA and many other countries.